Overview

 DBaaS services offered by IONOS Cloud

-Our platform is responsible for all back-end operations required to maintain your database in optimal operational health.
+All back-end operations required to maintain your database in optimal operational health is supported along with the follwoing actions:

-Database installation via the DCD or the DBaaS API.
+Database installation through the DCD or the DBaaS API.

 Pre-set database configuration and configuration management options.